Nimrod (album)

-Nimrod is the fifth studio album by American rock band Green Day, released on October 14, 1997, by Reprise Records.
+Nimrod (stylized as nimrod.) is the fifth studio album by the American rock band Green Day, released on October 14, 1997, by Reprise Records.
 The band began work on the album in the wake of the cancellation of a European tour after the release of their previous album, Insomniac.
 Recorded at Conway Recording Studios in Los Angeles, the album was written with the intent of creating a set of standalone songs as opposed to a cohesive album.
 Retrospectively, Nimrod is noted for its musical diversity and experimentation, containing elements of folk, hardcore, surf rock, and ska.
 Lyrical themes discussed include maturity, personal reflection, and fatherhood.

 The album peaked at number ten on the Billboard U.S. charts and was certified double platinum by the Recording Industry Association of America (RIAA).
 The record was also certified triple platinum in Australia and double platinum in Canada.
-Upon release, Nimrod received generally positive reviews from critics, who praised Armstrong's songwriting.
+Upon release, Nimrod received generally positive reviews from critics, who praised the singer Billie Joe Armstrong's songwriting.
 The album yielded the acoustic single "Good Riddance (Time of Your Life)", which appeared in numerous popular culture events, including the penultimate episode of the sitcom Seinfeld.
 To promote the album, Green Day embarked on an extensive touring schedule.
 The album was also reissued on vinyl on June 16, 2009, as well as for anniversary and deluxe edition releases in 2012, 2017, and 2023.
 The songs "Nice Guys Finish Last", "Hitchin' a Ride", and "Good Riddance (Time of Your Life)" are featured in the video game Green Day: Rock Band.

 Background

 In 1995, Green Day released Insomniac, which did not perform as well commercially as the band's breakthrough major-label debut Dookie.
-Speaking of Insomniac, lead vocalist and guitarist Billie Joe Armstrong noted, "It did a lot better than I thought it was going to do...From the sound of it, we knew it wasn't going to sell as much as Dookie."
+Speaking of Insomniac, the singer and guitarist Billie Joe Armstrong noted, "It did a lot better than I thought it was going to do...From the sound of it, we knew it wasn't going to sell as much as Dookie."
 The group embarked on an extensive world tour to promote Insomniac in early 1996, which saw the band performing in sports arenas that contrasted with the small clubs the group was accustomed to playing.
 The members became increasingly uncomfortable with the level of stardom they had attained; Armstrong recalled, "We were becoming the things we hated, playing those big arenas.
 It was beginning to be not fun anymore."

 Green Day also became homesick because touring forced the members to leave behind their families.
 The band eventually decided to cancel the late 1996 European leg of the Insomniac tour to take time off to spend at home.
 During this time, the band continued to write, and eventually completed over three dozen new songs by the beginning of 1997.
-Although the group's last effort with producer Rob Cavallo was considered a disappointment, the band did not contemplate choosing anyone else to work with on Nimrod, because the members viewed Cavallo as a "mentor".
+Although the group's last effort with the producer Rob Cavallo was considered a disappointment, the band did not contemplate choosing anyone else to work with on Nimrod, because the members viewed Cavallo as a "mentor".